 The income tax declaration process is a personal one meaning that you will have to go to the nearest tax organization to do it and therefore is not included in our management services and fees.

-Prium Portage will provide the taxable amounts that need to be declared to the tax organization.
+Prium Portage, as an EOR will provide the taxable amounts that need to be declared to the tax organization.

 The income tax system is on a PAYE (Pay As You Earn) basis.
 For the first payroll, Prium Portage will apply a flat rate for the Income tax.
 The Income Tax Office then gives Prium Portage the income tax rate to be applied to the contractor.